 If all the pixels in the region were used in the estimation of the tolerance, the new value would be such that all the pixels would still be accepted.
 Instead, only the pixels near the seed are used.
-Actually, only the pixels whose distance to the seed point is less than the width of the rectangle initially computed are used.
+Actually, the pixels used are those whose distance to the seed point is less than the width of the rectangle initially computed.
 In that way, the size of the neighborhood used in the estimation of $\tau'$ adapts to the size of the region.